ihuettel/100Days/README.md

 * WeSplit: helps to split a check between multiple people
 * WeConvert: converts units of measure to other units of measure
 * GuessTheFlag: a flag guessing game for various countries of the world
+* ViewsAndModifiers: a technique project focused on Views and View Modifiers
 * More to come...